Kallimandayam

 Kallimathayam is a village located along Tiruppur-Dharapuram-Oddanchatram highway.

 Kallimanthayam Village Panchayat falls under Thoppampatti Union and Oddanchatram taluk of Dindigul district, Tamil Nadu.
 Kallimanthayam is located 17.6 Km distance from Thoppampatti and 40.7 Km from Dindugal.
-It is bounded by Konrangi Keeranur in the west, Kolinjivadi in the north, Idaiyakottai in the east and Tangachiyammapatti in the south.
+It is bounded by Kondarangi Keeranur in the west, Kolinjivadi in the north, Idaiyakottai in the east and Tangachiyammapatti in the south.

 Kallimandayam Gram Panchayat

 Kallimandhayam Gram Panchayat has eighteen small hamlets attached to it for administrative purposes.